-2.7.
-This licensing authority has noted the Gambling Commission's statement6 that it generally does not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way, as this will be addressed via operating and personal licences.
+4.6.
+The licensing authority has noted the Gambling Commission's statement7 that it does not expect licensing authorities to deal frequently with ensuring that gambling is conducted in a fair and open way, as this will primarily be addressed via operating and personal licences.
 There is however, more of a role with regard to track premises, as outlined in the 'Betting (Tracks) Premises Licence' section below.

-Protecting children & other vulnerable persons from being harmed or exploited by gambling
+Protecting children and other vulnerable persons from being harmed or exploited by gambling

-- 2.8.
-This licensing authority has noted the Gambling Commission's guidance that this objective means preventing children from taking part in gambling (as well as restriction of advertising so that gambling products are not aimed at or are particularly attractive to children).
-The licensing authority will therefore consider, as suggested in the guidance, whether specific measures are required at particular premises, with regard to this licensing objective. - 2.9.
-The licensing authority will expect applicants to take appropriate measures to promote the licensing objectives, which may include proof of age schemes, supervision of entrances and gaming machine areas, CCTV, physical separation of areas, self-exclusion schemes, and provision of information leaflets / helpline numbers for organisations such as GamCare.
-This list is not mandatory, nor exhaustive, but is merely indicative of example measures.
+- 4.7.
+The licensing authority has noted the Gambling Commission's guidance that this objective means preventing children from taking part in gambling (as well as restricting advertising so that gambling products are not aimed at or are particularly attractive to children).
+The licensing authority will therefore consider, as suggested in the guidance, whether specific measures are required at particular premises, with regard to this licensing objective. - 4.8.
+The licensing authority will expect applicants to take appropriate measures to promote this licensing objective, which may include proof of age schemes, supervision of entrances and gaming machine areas, physical separation of areas, self-exclusion schemes, and provision of information leaflets /